mcaliman/mcaliman.github.io/_posts/en/java/2017-09-16-include-external-jar-on-my-netbeans-project.md

             </obfuscate>
         </target>

-    For list of available properties check the imported nbproject/build-impl.xml file.
+    For a list of available properties, check the imported `nbproject/build-impl.xml` file.
     Another way to customize the build is by overriding existing main targets.
     The targets of interest are: